longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ## Research Interests

 My research is mainly about theoretical and computational chemistry.
-I develop and apply computational methods to study chemical properties (photochemistry, redox potential, pKa, thermodynamics, etc), catalysis and reactions in various solvent environment.
+I develop and apply both first-principle and data based computational methods to study chemical properties (photochemistry, redox potential, pKa, thermodynamics, etc), catalysis and reactions in various solvent environment.
 I am also interested in employing computational techniques for the design of drugs, batteries and materials.

 I think a good computational method should be theoretically simple (elegant), easy to use (black-box) and generally effective for most systems (versatile).
-I think a good calculation should aim to predict something new that has never been reported or explain the physical mechanism that cannot be fully explained experimentally, not to repeat the experimental conclusion.
+A good calculation should aim to predict something new that has never been reported or explain the physical mechanism that cannot be fully explained experimentally, not to repeat the experimental conclusion.

 I am particularly interested in the following topics: